Dog Bite Lawsuit in New Jersey

 New Jersey has very strict laws to protect victims of dog bites.
-If you injured from a dog in New Jersey, the first thing to do is seek immediate medical attention.
-Once you have the wounds treated, contact me on my cell phone 609-472-1008 so I can begin the process of protecting your rights.
+If you are injured from a dog in New Jersey, the first thing to do is seek immediate medical attention.
+Once you have the wounds treated, contact an experienced dog bite attorney at 609-472-1008 so we can begin the process of protecting your rights.

 While the New Jersey criminal laws regarding dog bites are now quite extensive to hold the owner of the dog negligent, the laws do not provide for compensation to the victim or the victim’s family.
 Bringing a claim in civil court can lead to compensation for your medical expenses, lost wages, or pain and suffering.
 Additionally, Dallas follows a leash law, meaning that a dog must be harnessed on a leash at all times when outside the house.